Thursday, June 18, 2026

 A stop at the Corinth Canal for bathroom and sightseeing.
 We walked over the road bridge.
 Photo taking.
 Surprisingly deep slightly tapered and narrow wall channel.

-Souvenir shop nearby.
+Souvenir shopped nearby.

 Back on tour bus heading to Naphlio.
 Good ocean views of ships in docks and in one bay drilling for oil on 2 permanent stationed ships.
 Large refinery against shore.

 Drove into town.
-Seaside bay town with a huge event going on: 30 some luxury yacht exibition, and a few sailing ships, each sitting side by side.
+Seaside bay town with a huge event going on: 30 some luxury yacht exhibition and a few sailing ships, each sitting side by side.
 Walking planks out to cement city walkway.
 Handsome young crews waiting for buyers to show off boats.

 Flowing vines hanging over walkways.
 Most stores along the 2 streets parallel to main road street and bay.
-Then, long stone stairwells away from bay, taking one up farther to private homes and alleys.
+Then, steep stone stairwells away from bay, taking one up farther to private homes and alleys.
 Stopped at a restaurant along a main square open area.
 MamoE beer again, Rosie wine, and people watching.

 Dinner delayed one hour to 8 pm.
 We all walked (less Rosie who called it a day) along a curving uphill street above the sea, ending high over the bay, and into a building called "Napfio Palace" or similar.
 Then thru a large door, walking into a long wide cool corridor going into the hillside.
-Took small elavator 3 floors up to a windowed restaurant.
+Took small elevator 3 floors up to a windowed restaurant.
 Served wine beef cubes and light cream gravy with slice of lemon sitting over Greek mashed potatoes.
 All we could drink wine tonight as restaurant apologized for the 1 hour delay they had called us on earlier.
 Most reds served on trip were clean crisp.
 None with sulfates we were told.

 Watched town and harbor area lights come on.
 We all walked back to elevator, thru the corridor again, and down curving street into almost complete darkness of night.
 Temps stayed in 60's over night here.
 A few cars rambled and snorted by.